 The National Association of Women in Construction (NAWIC) was founded in 1953 as Women in Construction of Fort Worth, Texas.
 Seeing that women represented only a fraction of the construction industry workforce, 16 women founded NAWIC to create a support network for others like themselves.
 Women in Construction of Fort Worth was so successful that it gained its national charter in 1955 and became the National Association of Women in Construction.
 Today, NAWIC provides its members with opportunities for professional development, education, networking, leadership training, public service and more.

-- Get Support with Unique Circumstances
+- Get Support

 - First-Generation/Low-Income Students